South Recycling & Disposal Station Redevelopment

 This new facility will allow free drop-off of recyclables including mixed recycling similar to the curbside program including glass, mixed paper, plastic and cardboard.
 Other materials, like metals, used motor oil, batteries, sharps, bicycles and reusable household items, will also be accepted.
 Customers accessing these services will no longer have to wait in line at the South Transfer Station to drop off these materials.

 Household Hazardous Waste (HHW) facilities accept—free of charge—a variety of products including oil-based paints, cleaning products, batteries and fluorescent light bulbs and tubes.
-The existing HHW facility at this location will remain and undergo modifications to improve traffic flow.
+The existing HHW facility at this location will remain and be modified to improve traffic flow and customer usability.

 This new path along 5th Avenue South will extend the path that already exists north of the site.
-The path will include landscaping and may include found art displays and/or benches.
+The path will include landscaping, pedestrian lighting and benches.

 Solid waste includes the garbage and yard waste that residents and businesses set out for collection.
-This site will include some of the facilities needed to support solid waste transfer services such as offices and crew and trailer parking.
+This site will include some of the amenities needed to support solid waste transfer services, such as crew facilities and crew and trailer parking.